 Frequent travelers burn through travel toiletries at an astonishing pace.
-Because the TSA limits our toiletries to 3.4 oz sized products we can only get a few trips out of our products before we have to replenish.
-This can get very costly and is exactly why you should always buy your travel size toiletries in bulk.
+Because the TSA limits toiletries to 3.4 oz sized products they are only good for a few trips before we have to replenish.
+This can get very costly.
+Instead, always buy travel size toiletries in bulk to save money.